Skip to main content.

 On the frozen lake is another group of figures.
 The main cluster is composed of six figures in black and one in red, presumably Demasduit in the initial moment of capture.
 To the left of that group is a large red figure, likely Nonosabasut depicted in the act of defending his wife.
 Just south of the group is another red figure on the ground.
 While Cormack claims that this figure represents Nonosabasut after being shot and killed, Shanawdithit insists that two men were killed that day—the second being Nonosabasut’s brother, who also came to Demasduit’s aid.

-Positioned between this tragic scene and the initial surveillance of the Beothuk camp is a pair of figures, one red and one black, which has been interpreted as Demasduit and one of her Canadian captors—perhaps Peyton himself.
-The man is leading her away from the home that she would never again see alive.
+Positioned between this tragic scene and the initial surveillance of the Beothuk camp is a pair of figures, one red and one black, which has been interpreted as Demasduit and one of her captors—perhaps Peyton himself.
+The man is leading her away from the home that she would never again visit alive.

 A sparsely illustrated sketch of the Beothuk’s encounters with the British.
 Two grayscale thick lines curve across the page horizontally, one near the top and another near the bottom, which represent the borders of the lake.
 Red and black minimalistic figures are drawn scattered both in groups and in isolation to represent the British (those drawn in black) and the Beothuk (those drawn in red).
 Several black dotted paths cross and stretch across the lake’s surface area.
 From the top of the page to the bottom of the lake, a solid, curving red line cascades and severs into multiple lines until breaking into small fragments as the dotted black lines draw nearer.
 Notably, a long line of black figures rest atop the bottom curve of the lake with a few red figures, indicating the Beothuk’s capture.
 Near the top center of the sheet, a red line curves above the lake and red figures are stationed around it.
 Other minimal red and grayscale markings depicting Beothuk or British movement are dispersed across the page.
 The illustrated map is bordered by three large annotations, written by Cormack and edited by Howley.
 In the top left, he writes, “2 different scenes + times”; in the top right, he writes, “The Taking of Mary March on the North side of the Lake”; the final annotation at the bottom of the page reads, “Captain Buchan’s visit in 1810-11 at the South side of the lake.”